 Installation, inspection and maintenance of RECPs shall be in accordance with the TRCA’s Erosion and Sediment Control Guide for Urban Construction and as specified in the Contract Drawings.

-Natural Fiber Logs

-Natural fiber logs include coir logs, straw logs and wood fiber netting.

-Fiber material should be free of any refuse, weeds, contaminants or other materials toxic to plants, wildlife or humans.

-Installation, inspection, maintenance and removal of Natural Fiber Logs shall be in accordance with the TRCA’s Erosion and Sediment Control Guide for Urban Construction and as specified in the Contract Drawings.

 Filter Socks

 Filter Socks shall consists of a tubular mesh casing filled with a natural material, free of refuse, weeds, contaminants, or other materials which may be detrimental to the natural environment.